Leoooooo123/csci3150-lab9-filesystem/header-dir-entry.md

 | 7 | 0x80 | Reserved |
 | 8 | 0x0F | Long File Name \(LFN\) |

-In C programming, we can apply bitwise AND \(&\) to check a particular attribute, eg:
+In C programming, we can apply bitwise AND \(&\) to check a particular attribute, e.g.,

 ```c
 if((dir_entry.attr & 0x10) != 0) {